Extradition

 For individuals who have faced criminal prosecution in a foreign jurisdiction, extradition can often be one of the most critical stages of their overall defense.
 Interpol Red Notices, which typically precede formal extradition procedures, are often just as significant in terms of how much a pending criminal case affects a person’s freedom.
 However, this is influenced by the crimes committed by the person who has been issued a Red Notice.

-Drawing on extensive experience, our lawyers provide legal advice on extradition matters.
-They can negotiate with law enforcement to achieve a reduction in charges or favorable bail conditions for clients facing extradition.
+Drawing on extensive experience, our lawyers provide legal advice on extradition laws.
+They can negotiate with law enforcement to get a reduction in charges or favorable bail conditions for clients facing extradition.
 Our lawyers always act in the best interests of our clients, assisting them in removing red notices, which can lead to an out-of-court settlement and their return to their home country.

 Extradition based on Interpol’s red notice

-Before diving into issues related to extradition, it’s crucial to examine all the details of this procedure.
+Before diving into extradition proceedings, it’s crucial to examine all the details of the case.
 It’s worth noting that the deepening of international cooperation, an increase in business and tourist activities, and the movement of people between countries only indicate that the number of extradition cases is expected to rise in the future.

 - Red Notice;